 |"Don’t be nervous—I’m sure you did great!”||“You’re worried you didn’t do well on your test.”|

-It can be hard for kids to express how they feel if they don’t have the words.
-When a child or teen is having trouble expressing themselves, using “I wonder” statements with them can help them think about and label their feelings without telling them how they feel.
+It can be hard for kids and teens to express how they feel if they don’t have the words.
+When they're having trouble expressing themselves, using “I wonder” statements with them can help them think about and label their feelings without telling them how they feel.

 |“You seem really upset.”||“When you say you’re ‘upset,’ I don’t know exactly what you mean.
 I wonder if you’re feeling sad or embarrassed.
 Are either of those right?”|